This sounds crazy. GitHub, GitLab and a myriad of other hosting services

 tell the ssh server to not accept the regular user's password as a means

-of authentication (PasswordAuthentication no
+of authentication (PasswordAuthentication no) in preference

 to using a generated ssh public key instead

-simply prints
+(PubkeyAuthentication yes). printf simply prints

-so that we can pipe (|
+these lines to STDOUT so that we can pipe (|)

-the text to the tee
+the text to the tee command.
+We use printf

-so that we can specify a newline with
+instead of echo so that we can specify a newline with

-appends these two configuration
+\n. tee -a appends these two configuration

-options to the /etc/ssh/sshd_config
+options to the /etc/ssh/sshd_config file.
+We'll discuss the

-command more later in this article.
+tee command more later in this article.

 Now that we've set up our "server," we'll set up our "client."
 Assuming

-our local user's username is ryjo
+our local user's username is ryjo, we'll do the following:

 ssh-keygen -t rsa -b 4096 -f ~/.ssh/ryjo cat ~/.ssh/ryjo.pub | tee -a ~/.ssh/authorized_keys chmod 600 ~/.ssh/authorized_keys cat >> ~/.ssh/config << CONFIG Host gitservadmin Hostname 127.0.0.1 IdentityFile ~/.ssh/ryjo IdentitiesOnly yes CONFIG ssh gitservadmin